Drug Rehab Program

 How Long Should a Drug Rehab Program Be?

 Another principle to effective treatment is that an individual receives care over a sufficient amount of time.
-Now this is a disease that affects individuals differently, so what is adequate time in treatment for one may not be the best approach for another.
+Now this is a disease that affects individuals differently, so what is adequate time in drug addiction treatment for one may not be the best approach for another.
 The standard in the industry is usually 90-days or 3 months.
 This can involve like a 30-day inpatient program and then supportive outpatient treatments or sober living.
 It can be 90-days all spent inpatient or outpatient programs.
-A treatment provider should be able to give you a professional assessment on how long you should be in treatment and what you need for long-term recovery.
+A treatment provider should be able to give you a professional assessment on how long you should be in treatment and what you need for long-term drug rehab.

-Where is Cirque Lodge?
+Where is Cirque Lodge Located?

 Treatment for the many types of drugs or alcohol abuse is accomplished at both facilities.
 It is carried out through a caring and effective program.
 The Studio is situated on a private gated estate with over twelve beautifully landscaped acres.
 It includes a pasture and horse arena, where much of the equine therapy is conducted.
-One advantage to Cirque's facilities and addiction treatment program is the remoteness our location.
-We invite anyone in need of treatment for drugs and addiction to come to the mountains and find recovery.
+One advantage to our facilities and addiction treatment program is the remoteness of our location.
+We invite anyone in need of healing for drugs and addiction to come to the mountains and find recovery.